cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 In this section, you will create the Postgres storage backend in your Kubernetes cluster.

 *NOTE: It is possible to skip this step and leverage a remote Postgres storage backend.
-Continue to [Configure protected resources](#configure-protected-resources)*
+Continue to [Setup and Configure protected resources](#setup-and-configure-protected-resources)*

 Our Postgres storage backend is stateful.
 For this reason, we'll use a StatefulSet to manage the backend.
 Please consult [the kubernetes docs](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) to better understand why a StatefulSets are appropriate for stateful applications.